 When I was a child I spent hours playing out in the back garden.
 We didn’t have a huge amount of space but it was full of fun stuff that I could get creative with.
 When I looked at our back garden, while it’s a little bit bigger than mine was, I realised it there wasn’t all that much out there for the kids to do.
 We still had a lot of plastic toys from when there were little, but they tended to use them in different ways now.
 The old sand table was getting used to serve pretend food (grass and leaves) in their restaurant role plays, the buckets were being used to mix up up magic potions (more grass and leaves!).
 I loved that kind of play when I was little so I decided I wanted to provide them with some more things to encourage it.
+It also fits well with our free range parenting goals.

 Here’s the list I came up with: